Thousands of families hit by Child Benefit tax charge failing to sign up to new payment system

 How to pay the HICBC through the new system

-HMRC has a dedicated page on its website where taxpayers can pay the HICBC through PAYE, if they’re eligible.
+HMRC has a dedicated page on its website where eligible taxpayers can register to pay the HICBC through PAYE.

-You are eligible if you do not need to send a tax return for another reason.
-For example, if you are self-employed and would ordinarily need to file a self-assessment tax return, you won’t qualify for this system.
+You are eligible to use this system to pay HICBC if you do not need to send a tax return for another reason.
+For example, if you are self-employed and would ordinarily need to file a self-assessment tax return, you won’t be able to pay the charge through PAYE.

-You have to complete the process on or before 31 January in the year after the tax year you need to pay for.
-So, if you want to pay the charge via PAYE for the current tax year (2025/26), you need to apply to pay on or before 31 January, 2027.
+You also have to pay the charge before or on the 31 January after the tax year you need to pay for.
+So, if you want to pay the charge via PAYE for the current tax year (2026/27), you need to pay on or before 31 January, 2028.

-If you currently complete a self-assessment tax return solely to pay the HICBC, you need to contact HMRC to leave self-assessment and register to pay through PAYE.
+If you currently complete a self-assessment tax return solely to pay the HICBC, you can contact HMRC to leave self-assessment and register to pay through PAYE.
 The number to call is 0300 200 3310.

-HMRC will then update your tax code and you will pay the charge through a deduction from your salary or pension income.
+Once you’ve switched, HMRC will update your tax code and you will pay the charge through a deduction from your salary or pension income.

 Is it worth claiming Child Benefit if you earn over £80,000?